Reporting your rent to the credit bureaus creates a new tradeline on your credit report with positive information.

 Why?
 It’s because the major bureaus who keep track of your credit profile don’t know about your rent payments!
 It has to first be reported.

-But now, you can change that.
-LevelCredit makes it easy to get your rent onto your credit report with major credit bureaus.
+You now have the ability to change that limit.
+Credit Builder by LevelCredit makes it easy to get your rent payments onto your credit report with two of the major credit bureaus, TransUnion and Equifax.

 With LevelCredit, your rent will show up as a new “tradeline,” which is simply another name for an open account on your credit report.
 That account can really help your score out, because it only adds positive data on your credit report, which means a higher credit score.